It's Just A Straw, Right?

-Consequently, at least 97% of plastic straws that are properly disposed of end up on the landfill or being incinerated, where they contribute to global warming or break up into harmful microplastics.
+Consequently, at least 97% of plastic straws that are properly disposed of end up on the landfill or are incinerated.
+This contributes to global warming or breaks up the straws into harmful microplastics.

 Even worse that that are straws that find their way into the environment.

-Even though plastic straws make up only 0.025% by weight of the 8 million tons of plastic that flow into the ocean every year, their impact should not be underestimated.
+Again at first sight, plastic straws make up only 0.025% by weight of the 8 million tons of plastic that flow into the ocean every year.
+Their impact should not be underestimated though.

-Once the straws are in the marine environment, break down into microplastics and pose a threat to wildlife.
+Once the straws are in the marine environment, they pose a threat to wildlife.

-What makes plastic straws especially dangereous for wildlife is their shape.
+What makes plastic straws especially dangerous for wildlife is their shape.